ibm-cloud-docs/vmware-classic-journey/vmware-onboarding-2-network-flows.hidden.md

 ---
-subcollection: solution-tutorials

 copyright:
   years: 2021
 lastupdated: "2021-11-05"

-lasttested: "2021-11-05"
+subcollection: vmware-classic-journey

 ---

-{:step: data-tutorial-type='step'}
-{:java: #java .ph data-hd-programlang='java'}
-{:swift: #swift .ph data-hd-programlang='swift'}
-{:ios: #ios data-hd-operatingsystem="ios"}
-{:android: #android data-hd-operatingsystem="android"}
-{:shortdesc: .shortdesc}
-{:new_window: target="_blank"}
-{:codeblock: .codeblock}
-{:screen: .screen}
-{:tip: .tip}
-{:pre: .pre}
-{:important: .important}
-{:note: .note}
+{{site.data.keyword.attribute-definition-list}}

 # Plan Network Connectivity Flows
 {: #vmware-onboarding-network-flows}

+Taking the time to understand and plan network fows is a key ingredient to successful deployment.
+As you review this section, consider the connectivity requirements you have today but may also need in the future.
+{: tip}

 ## Journey Map
 {: #vmware-onboarding-network-flows-map}

 ![Architecture](images/solution-vmware-onboarding-hidden/network-flows/journey-map.png){: class="center"}

-Taking the time to understand and plan network fows is a key ingredient to successful deployment.
-As you review this section, consider the connectivity requirements you have today but may also need in the future.
-{: tip}

 ## Overview
 {: #vmware-onboarding-network-flows-video-walkthrough}